James-Kwao/consoleGames/README.md

 ## Contributing

 Contributions are welcome!
-If you have a console game you’d like to add, or improvements to e°}◇7♧xisting ones, please open a pull request or issue.
+If you have a console game you’d like to add, or improvements to existing ones, please open a pull request or issue.

 1. Fork the repository
 2. Create your game (preferably in its own Java file or folder)